TimeSig

 In a few years the school was destroyed by fire, but a larger one succeeded it, in which two teachers were employed and the higher grades added.

 The school closed in that year as a result of the Consolidation Program.
-The school that had once educated over 50 students a years under two teachers in two rooms, semi divided in the early years, but partitioned off into two separate rooms later, is now used as a voting center.
+The school that had once educated over 50 students a year under two teachers in two rooms, semi divided in the early years, but partitioned off into two separate rooms later, was used as a voting center until it was torn down due to disrepair.

 It was just west of the school house on the Kenneth Haworth farm that an airplane crashed in 1916.
 Eccentric Billy Robinson lived in Grinnell.
 Kenneth Haworth’s brother who was attending Iowa College (now Grinnell College) and father went to see Billy.
 While they were there, Billy was in a good mood and decided to show them his airplane, which everyone in surrounding communities knew he had, for it was unusual to own an airplane.
 However, few people really got to see the airplane up close, for some reason, Billy had constructed a large wall around it.

-Everyone who had an airplane was trying to set new altitude records, just as we are still trying to by research in outer space.
+Everyone who had an airplane was trying to set new altitude records!

 A few days after Kenneth Haworth’s brother and father had seen the plane in 1916, Billy took the little craft for a flight.
 He rose to an altitude of 14,000 feet, but he blacked out because of an insufficient supply of oxygen.
 Fortunately he recovered consciousness before anything serious happened.

 The following day he took the airplane up to an even higher altitude, and again – so it is thought—he lost consciousness.
 He was not so lucky this time.
-His plane crashed on the farm where Kenneth Haworth now lives.
+His plane crashed on the farm where Kenneth Haworth once lived.
 One could find debris for quite a large radius.
-The cushion on the plane was found on the porch of the house where the author now resides.
+The cushion on the plane was found on the porch of the house where the Ladely family resided.
+The cushion was placed in the farmhouse attic and stayed there for many years until Mrs. Ladely cleaned the attic and threw it out.

 Just south of the school house on the east side of the street was the ball field, where at first hard ball was played.
 Later, bleachers and flood lights were erected in the late twenties or early thirties.
 The Ewart team, which consisted of farmers and merchants of Ewart, was described by Frank Agnew as a “pretty fair team.”
 This team played teams from neighboring towns.
 The games were big events in the community at first, but the attendance dropped and the interest lowered, so about 1938 or 1940 the games were discontinued.
 In the ball field's place now stand government grain bins.